The Calgary Stampeders have made it to the Grey Cup 14 times in their history and have seven championships to their credit.

 The came another drought, this one lasting exactly 20 years before Calgary reached the Grey Cup in 1991.
 While the Stamps lost the 1991 Grey Cup game to Toronto, the contest nevertheless marked the dawn of an era of Stampeders excellence.
 The Red and Whie reached the Grey Cup game six times in 11 years and win three titles.

-After a relatively short lull of six seasons, the Stamps returned to the pinnacle in 2008.
+After a relatively short lull of six seasons, the Stamps returned to the pinnacle in 2008 and won another championship in 2014.

 Ott — Tony Golab single